miranda-zhang/cloud-computing-schema/README.md

 ### Reserve a static IP
-When instance become unresponsive, need to stop then start instance, ephemeral IP can change after that, better reserve an static IP, and it is free when in use. https://cloud.google.com/compute/pricing#ipaddress
+When instance become unresponsive, need to stop then start instance, ephemeral IP can change after that, better reserve a static IP, and it is free when in use. https://cloud.google.com/compute/pricing#ipaddress